‘Project Mind’ is a program where UNSW students create and implement initiatives to support student health and wellbeing.

-Over the course of 4 weeks, groups of students will engage in a series of workshops, tailored to bringing forth diverse ideas and support their project from start to finish.
-These weekly workshops will culminate in a final pitch night where each group will receive the opportunity to present their idea in front of a panel of judges.
-Groups with the most feasible and impactful ideas will have the opportunity to implement their projects during Mental Health Awareness Month in October.
+Over the course of 8 weeks, groups of students will engage in a series of workshops, designed to increase their skills and knowledge in mental health literacy, equity, diversity & inclusion and end-to-end project management.
+These weekly workshops will culminate in a final pitch night where each group will receive the opportunity to present their idea in front of a panel of judges comprised of industry leaders.
+Groups with the most feasible and impactful ideas will have the opportunity to implement their projects during Mental Health Awareness Month in October and win cash prizes.

 The core aims of this initiative: